THE BIRTH OF VISION – In the shadow of my father’s glory Surreal oil painting herons flight

-Surreal oil painting herons flight – I am inspired to paint this from the series “Dancing with Joy” 1 & 2.
+Surreal oil painting herons flight was inspired from the series “Dancing with Joy” 1 & 2.

-I chose the pillars idea from this thought.
+I chose the idea of the pillar from this thought.
 Any person who builds their faith upon the wisdom from heaven will only dance with joy in discovering the freedom promised.
-I know the truth in these words, “I love you and get great pleasure out of seeing you enjoy what I have given you to enjoy”.
-This is a pillar of heaven.
-The pillars of truth echo the heart of true father’s affection toward his offspring.
-Forgiveness, hope, mercy and life everlasting.
+The truth in these words, “I love you and get great pleasure out of seeing you enjoy what I have given you to enjoy” is my experience after being born again.
+This is a pillar of heaven, echoing an affectionate and wise father’s affection toward his offspring.

-I have further developed my research into indigenous art storytelling from the Australian Aboriginal and New Zealand Maori.
-I admire these people and see a lot of great wonder in how they show their culture in art and music.
-As my perceptions develop I will include a combination of western fine art disciplines.
-What is common to all people is the want for cultural identity, they want to worship something greater than ourselves and to tell the story of what our culture says.
+In this painting, my research into indigenous art storytelling of Australian Aboriginal and New Zealand Maori developed.
+How would they depict the same insights?
+I admire these people and see a lot of wonders the way they live their culture in art and music.
+As my perceptions developed I include a combination of western fine art and indigenous disciplines.

 Maori art symbolism

 The Maori consider the predator Mangopare shark a renowned symbol for natural abundance, strength, agility, and determination.
 The movement of the spine (symbolized in the Koru pattern) and warriors sought to emulate them on the battlefield to meet their goals.

 Mangopare hammerhead art represents the qualities of abundance, strength, agility, and determination.

 I love the vibrancy and symbolism of Aboriginal dot painting.